Jacksons – AEG trial DAYS 68-69. FIVE DOCTORS and NURSE DEBBIE ROWE

 Q. And you say “not extensively.”
 Do you recall any conversation you had with Mr. Jackson?

-Yes, the worst enabler in this horrid story turns out to be a friend of Paul Gongaware, who was invited to the tour by Gongaware himself - so symbolically the one who helped to start Michael’s ruin was actually the one who finished it off too:
+And isn’t it incredible that this enabler doctor is Paul Gongaware’s friend and was brought to the tour by Gongaware himself?
+And now they say that Gongaware didn’t know a thing?
+So symbolically the one who helped to start Michael’s ruin was actually the one who finished it off too:

 Q. Ok, so you mentioned that with Mr. Gongaware is how you got involved in the “Dangerous” tour?